johnhalz/how_to/docs/coding/publishing_python_library.md

-# Publishing a Python Package to PyPi
+# Publishing a Python Package to PyPI

-The Python Package Index (PyPI) has become the go-to place for searching and downloading python packages.
+The [Python Package Index (PyPI)](https://pypi.org/) has become the go-to place for searching and downloading python packages.
 This guide will take you through all of the steps to take a python project and upload it so that others may use it.

 ## Preparing Project